greenrobotllc/adserver/README.md

 report_memleaks = Off
 report_zend_debug = 0

+Restart server.

+The problem seems to have gone away.

-Unfortunately, I don't think this is ideal, so I am still looking for a better solution.
+Unfortunately, I don't think this is ideal, so I am still looking for a better solution, and I do expect the problem to come back eventually.